sengarsameer/BestReads/README.md

     Frontend :- HTML and CSS

     Backend :- PHP

+## How to implement
+- Clone/Download the repo in your PC.
+- Unzip the folder in htdocs (if using xampp) or www/html/ (i.e. root folder of the web server).
+- Start the server in your PC.
+- Open your web-browser and go to [http://localhost/BestReads/](http://localhost/BestReads/)
+- Select the genre of book and click on the button "Show Books".
+- For more details about functionality please read the following description.

 ## Features
 - Displays the bestsellers' list (in a table having at-most 10 values) according to book genre.